 From Rise to Ruins – a programme of digital talks

-The Abbey of St Edmund Heritage Partnership and the Suffolk Institute of Archaeology & History is adapting their Millennium Conference, planned for October 2020, into four online talks streamed free from St Edmundsbury Cathedral.
-The talks start November 2020 and finish March 2021.
-These will go under the title ‘From Rise to Ruins’.
+The Abbey of St Edmund Heritage Partnership and the Suffolk Institute of Archaeology & History adapted their Millennium Conference, from October 2020, into four online talks streamed free from St Edmundsbury Cathedral.
+The talks started November 2020 and finished March 2021.
+These were entitled ‘From Rise to Ruins’.

 The speakers draw upon the vast body of research carried out since the Abbey was closed down (dissolved) in 1539.
 This research covers many different aspects, each of which can which help us to understand the true splendour of the Abbey and how it worked within the medieval world, now lost.